-Spanish bureaucracy can be overwhelming and the amount of work involved in applying for your visa, residency and/or permit is often more than anticipated.
-One of the biggest mistakes when moving to Spain from the UK in 2024 is thinking that the process is quick and easy.
-It can take months, sometimes even years for all of your paperwork to be completed, particularly now that Brexit has taken place and regulations have changed.
+Spanish bureaucracy can be overwhelming, and the amount of work involved in applying for your visa, residency and/or permit is often more than anticipated.
+One of the biggest mistakes when moving to Spain from the UK in 2024 was thinking that the process would be quick and easy.
+It can take months, sometimes even years, for all of your paperwork to be completed, particularly now that Brexit has taken place and regulations have changed.

 It is important not to book your flights or make the final preparations for your move until you have applied for your visa.
 Without the correct paperwork in place, you will be unable to work or earn money in Spain and you will not be able to exceed the maximum duration of 9o days for your stay.